tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 **exit-interface**
 *Server Only*

-Defines the exit interface that is connected to the internet.
+Defines the exit interface that is connected to the Internet.

 Default: `eth0`
 Value: `Any interface on the system`